zofienora/zofienora/README.md

 # Hi, I’m Nori 👋

-I’m a frontend developer who loves building smooth, intuitive, and user-friendly web experiences.
+I’m a frontend developer who loves building smooth and user-friendly web experiences.
 I’m super curious about tech and always excited to learn — from tiny design details to the big picture of how apps work.
 Whether I’m running code in the terminal or running on the treadmill, I like keeping things moving.

 🎯 **Currently seeking my first frontend developer role** — excited to join a collaborative team where I can grow, contribute, and build meaningful web experiences.
 Open to **remote and international** opportunities.